m0baxter/twitterBot/README.md

 where file is the location of a `json` formatted file of tweet data.

+It should be noted thateven without Twitter authentication keys training and testing are possible.
+This is achieved by setting the the `online` argument of the `TwitterBot` constructor to `False`.

 ## Training
 `main.py` contains sample parameters used to train a twitter bot on  tweet data from the [Trump Twitter Archive](http://www.trumptwitterarchive.com/archive).
-A beyond changing all occurrences of `&amp;` to `&` in tweet data no further preprocessing of the data took place.
+Beyond changing all occurrences of `&amp;` to `&` in tweet data no further preprocessing of the data took place.
 Sample weights obtained from training are provided in `./weights`.